We have recently put together a video for all new Year 7 students starting at St Aidan’s in September 2020.

 Do we go on a trip in Year 7?

-Yes.
-This year we will be organising a ‘Bushcraft’ trip in early October.
-There will be a meeting about this in July.
+Usually, yes.
+This year sadly we are unable to go on our ‘Bushcraft’ trip*, due to COVID-19 restrictions.
 The aim of the trip is for you to get to know your form group a bit better.
-We also want to use this as an opportunity to tell you more about your new school, our ethos and about the story of St Aidan.
+We also use this as an opportunity to tell you more about your new school, our ethos and about the story of St Aidan.
+Activities will be organised in school to make up for this, so don’t worry you won’t miss out on all of the fun.
 There will be loads of trips available to you whilst you are at St Aidan’s and we want you to get the most out of them, so we will also be explaining what we expect from our students when they are on a trip.

 How do you use the Library?